tencent-ailab/GrndPodcastSum/README.md

 ## Goal
 We proposed a grounded summarization system, which provide each summary sentence a linked chunk of the original transcripts and their audio/video recordings.
 It allows a human evaluator to quickly verify the summary content against source clips.
 ![example](https://raw.githubusercontent.com/tencent-ailab/GrndPodcastSum/main/example.png)

+## News
++ 03/03/2022 Code Released.
+Paper link, trained model and processed testing data will be released soon.
++ 02/23/2022 Paper accepted at ACL 2022

 ## Experiments